7 Things to Do Before You Get a Real Estate License

 Researching the competition before you are licensed will help you get a leg up in your success as a real estate agent.
 Keeping up with it after you're licensed, will help with your continued success.

-So there you have it!
+There you have it!
 Having a plan and being prepared is the best way to succeed in real estate.
-Implementing these 7 steps is a great start to getting prepared and having a great career.
-So remember to be proactive, have a positive mindset, and start laying down the foundation for your future career in real estate.
+Doing these 7 things before you get a real estate license is a great way to prepare for an exciting career.
+So, remember to be proactive, have a positive mindset, and start laying down the foundation for your future career in real estate.

 What else would you do BEFORE getting licensed that would get you more prepared?
 Share it with us!